Norfolk (1800 ship)

-Norfolk was built in France in 1784 under a different name.
+Norfolk was built in France in 1784, under a different name.
 The British captured her c.
-1800 and she made some voyages as a West Indiaman.
+1800, and she made some voyages as a West Indiaman.
 She also made a cruise as a privateer.
-Between 1803 and 1808 she served the Royal Navy as an armed defense and hired armed ship on the Leith Station.
+Between 1803 and 1808, she served the Royal Navy as an armed defense and hired armed ship on the Leith Station.
 She spent her time escorting convoys in the North Sea and captured one French privateer.
-After her naval service, between 1808 and 1814 Norfolk was a London-based transport.
-From 1814 to 1820 she made four voyages as a whaler in the British southern whale fishery.
+Between 1808 and 1814, after her naval service, Norfolk was a London-based transport.
+From 1814 to 1820, she made four voyages as a whaler in the British southern whale fishery.
 She was last listed in 1823.

 Career

 Norfolk entered Lloyd's Register and the Register of Shipping in 1800.
 They described her as a French prize.
 Lloyd's Register gave her master's name as Goodall, and her owner as Thompson; the Register of Shipping did not have a name for her master, but also gave the name of her owner as Thompson.
 Lloyd's Register gave her trade as London–Suriname, and the Register of Shipping gave it as London–West Indies.
 She had had a thorough repair in 1799, or had been almost rebuilt in 1800.

-On 20 May 1800 Captain Thomas Goodall acquired a letter of marque.
+On 20 May 1800, Captain Thomas Goodall acquired a letter of marque.
 He sailed Norfolk to Suriname and returned in November.

 Goodall acquired a second letter of marque on 29 January 1801.
 This one showed Norfolk with a large complement, one more consistent with a privateer than a merchantman.

-On 11 February Norfolk, Goddall, master, sailed from Falmouth on a cruise.
-On 21 February she sent into Falmouth Mercury, Pont_l__, master, which had been sailing from Teneriffe to Hamburg.
+On 11 February, Norfolk, Goddall, master, sailed from Falmouth on a cruise.
+On 21 February, she sent into Falmouth Mercury, Pont_l__, master, which had been sailing from Teneriffe to Hamburg.

-On 4 March Maria, a Danish vessel carrying salt, came into Plymouth.
+On 4 March, Maria, a Danish vessel carrying salt, came into Plymouth.
 She too had been detained by Norfolk, Goodall, master.

-Lloyd's List reported on 3 July 1801 that Norfolk, Goodall, master, had arrived in Suriname from London, having engaged a Spanish frigate on the way.
+Lloyd's List reported on 3 July 1801, that Norfolk, Goodall, master, had arrived in Suriname from London, having engaged a Spanish frigate on the way.
 Norfolk arrived off Portsmouth in early September, having left Suriname on 11 July, Martinique on 23 July, and Montserrat on 28 July.
 She arrived at Gravesend on 5 September.
 Norfolk had damages repaired in 1801.